eva-library/agent-template-ticketing/README.md

 ## Requirements
 - eva
-- Has eva 3.4 version
+- from eva 3.4 version

 ## About Agent Template
 Agent Template is a collection of flows provided by eva that can be used to establish a base for building conversations.